Dutch Gold Coast: Relationship with local peoples

 The European powers were sometimes drawn into conflicts with local inhabitants as Europeans developed commercial alliances with local political authorities.
 These alliances, often complicated, involved both Europeans attempting to enlist or persuade their closest allies to attack rival European ports and their African allies, or conversely, various African powers seeking to recruit Europeans as mercenaries in their inter-state wars, or as diplomats to resolve conflicts.
-Another way conflicts with the local inhabitants was avoided was through marriage.
+Another way conflicts with the local inhabitants were avoided was through marriage.
 European men often created alliances with the local African people through a practice known as cassare or calisare derived from the Portuguese casar meaning "to marry."
 Dutch men and other Europeans would marry African women whose families had ties to the Atlantic slave trade.
-In this way, both Africans and Europeans benefited from each other and allowed for peaceful trading partnerships.
+In this way, Europeans benefited from those marriages by corrupting African individuals in order to maintain the alliances responsible for massive, racial-based enslavement, which fabricated European wealth as much as fabricated African systemic impoverishment.
+In essence, African individuals profited at the expense of enslavement and impoverishment of African peoples, while European individuals profited as means of consolidating wealth for European peoples.
 African wives could receive money and schooling for the children they bore by European men.
 Wives could also inherit slaves and property from their husbands when they returned to Europe or died.

 Many coastal ethnic groups in Africa, such as the Ga and Fante, used this system to gain economic and political advantages.
 These African ethnic groups had been using this practice before the arrival of the Europeans with strangers of a different ethnicity, and extended the same privilege to European men by the late 1400s.
 Cassare enabled Africans to trust strangers, like the Europeans, when dealing within their trade networks.
 It made the transition between stranger and trade partner a lot smoother.